 You can use Voice over Internet Protocol (VoIP) software to make calls using the internet.
 This solution reduces the cost of phone calls because you only need to pay for internet access and there are no extra charges.
 Top VoIP software vendors offer mobile apps to enable you to make and receive calls anywhere.
 Important features of this system include video, screen sharing, chat, file sharing, and web conferencing.
 Sophisticated solutions also offer automated attendants, call queues, and email integration.
 Popular VoIP platforms include Skype, Viber, Avaya, and 8x8.
 You can read our in-depth reviews of these solutions and also check out RingCentral which has been given the highest score in this category by our team of B2B software experts.

-Most Popular VoIP Software
+Top 11 Most Popular VoIP Software

 How To Choose The Best VoIP Software

 VoIP is a revolutionary, cord-cutting approach in business telephony, expected to be ramified in the near future, and replace phones completely on the long run.
-In fact, the steady growth of VoIP providers around the globe is already proving that having stable and rapid online connections will impose Voice over Internet Protocol in our everyday communication much sooner than we think.
+In fact, the steady growth of VoIP software providers around the globe is already proving that having stable and rapid online connections will impose Voice over Internet Protocol in our everyday communication much sooner than we think.

 Why would we ditch conventional landlines for VoIP?
-The answer is simple: Because the best VoIP software for enterprises and SMBs is ubiquitous, full-featured, configurable, and way cheaper!
-The merits of software-based VoIP differ from one provider to the other, but what is common to all of them is that they transmit voice calls using IP networks, making all components of your business work in favor of a more streamlined customer communication.
+The answer is simple: Because the best VoIP software programs for enterprises and SMBs are ubiquitous, full-featured, configurable, and way cheaper!
+The merits of software-based VoIP tools differ from one provider to the other, but what is common to all of them is that they transmit voice calls using IP networks, making all components of your business work in favor of a more streamlined customer communication.

 VoIP: The things you need to know first

-Leaving the wish to make your business more advanced aside, you should really think whether your business can benefit from a VoIP system or not.
+Leaving the wish to make your business more advanced aside, you should really think whether your business can benefit from VoIP platforms or not.
 There are two criteria to be met in advance: the VoIP being able to subdue the mess of calls you receive per day, and you being able to subdue the mess of preparatory measures the VoIP requires.

 A solid broadband connection and bandwidth are just the beginning: the load will be a bit heavy for the internal structure in general, requiring all routers and switches to function impeccably.
 VoIP calls consume a lot of data, which imposes the need to prioritize traffic, and to choose service providers that offer bandwidth caps, rather than having to worry about them yourself.
 You need to ensure that you have the right hardware (phones, faxes, adapters, etc.), and to deal with potential security threats in advance: predetermining the call volume, install DDoS to prevent security risks in your database, controlling passwords to keep the network from being compromised, etc.